v-sion-berlin/website-vsion-nuxt/content/en/services.md

 As a design studio and technical developer, we realize live broadcasts based on individual visions.
 Our expertise in real-time graphics, virtual studios, augmented graphics, and video walls is something we don't keep to ourselves - we share knowledge and grow together with our clients.
 For modern productions crafted with attention to detail.
 ::

-::services
----
-:menu: menu
----
+::services{:menu="menu"}
 ::

 ::text-block
 ---
-:block-index: 0
+block-index: 0
-:show-projects: true
+:show-projects: ""
 ---
 #header
 Code & Control